NDari/gocrunch/mat/README.md

 ```go
 func (m *Mat) Inc() *Mat
 ```
-Inc takes each element of a mat object, and starting from 0.0, sets their value to be the value of the previous entry plus 1.0.
-In other words, the first few values of a mat object after this operation would be 0.0, 1.0, 2.0, ...
+Inc takes each element of a Mat, and starting from 0.0, sets their value to be the value of the previous entry plus 1.0.
+In other words, the first few values of a Mat after this operation would be 0.0, 1.0, 2.0, ...

 #### func (m *Mat) Map

 ```go
 func (m *Mat) Map(f elementFunc) *Mat
 ```
-Map applies a given function to each element of a mat object.
+Map applies a given function to each element of a Mat.
 The given function must take a pointer to a float64, and return nothing.

 #### func (m *Mat) Mul